 Generally speaking, if you are at risk of falls in certain environments (for example, uneven ground), if it is stopping you from exercising or without guidance, it is highly recommended.
 If you are using a device, ensure it is set up correctly to avoid other injuries.

 Falls and other related injuries can be prevented with regular exercise prescription, pursuing improvements in joint integrity via increases in mobility, neuromuscular strength and endurance.
-All elements must be considered and improved in conjunction with each other that is tailored to your current health circumstances.
+All elements must be considered and improved in conjunction with each other, which is tailored to your current health circumstances.

-Concerning fall prevention, there’s an abundance of exercises that can be found online, so we have you’re your life simpler and provide you with the top 5 exercises that you can simply perform at home with zero cost!
+For fall prevention, there are plenty of exercises available online, so we have simplified your life by providing the top 5 you can do at home at no cost!

 The following 5 exercises can be further regressed and/or progressed to suit your current level.
 If this is something that you require, please reach out to us anytime here.
 Good luck and remember, progress is better than perfection!